judka-uriel/uriel-book/uriel_en.md

 Among contemporary Kabbalists, deviations are observed both to the right and to the left.

-Among the ultra-right kabbalists, the sefirah of Hod is full, but the sefirah of Netzach is empty.
+Among the ultra-right Kabbalists, the sefirah of Hod is full, but the sefirah of Netzach is empty.
 Even in cases where the sefirot of Da'at, Binah, and Chokhmah are full, and in relation to people Gevurah and Chesed are balanced through Tiferet, in politics there is still a significant tilt to the right.
 Because of